 Being a Special Constable is an incredible window on the "other side" of life, one that most people don't even know exists and which they are unlikely ever to come into contact with.
 You will see people at their very worst (and sometimes at their best).
 You will have to use your strength of character and common sense to deal with incidents ranging from missing persons to burglaries, assaults and car accidents.
 These experiences are of course going to change you and the way you view life.
 You will "harden" to them as you become more experienced.

 Being a Special Constable is usually interesting, occasionally dangerous and sometimes frustrating, but almost always hugely rewarding.
 You need to have a robust sense of humour and plenty of common sense and try to avoid getting too cynical - difficult sometimes!

 You may even be called upon to deal with violent offenders, but you will receive training in how to defend yourself in such situations.

 This is flexible.
 There are now opportunities in more specialist roles and Special Constables are not necessarily “tied” to a particular shift or location.

-We ask that you volunteer 16 hours per month or more if you can.
+We ask that you volunteer at least 16 hours per month.

 Through promotion, you can rise up through the Special Constabulary ranks.
 Each rank progression brings extra responsibility as with the regular service.

-Special Constables are now a fundamental part of how we deliver policing and the Association of Chief Police Officers recognises the importance of continuing to further professionalise the Special Constabulary nationally with the introduction of the national rank structure, national strategy and professional development through national occupational standards supported by the College of Policing.
+Special Constables are now a fundamental part of how we deliver policing and the National Police Chiefs Council recognises the importance of continuing to further professionalise the Special Constabulary nationally with the introduction of the national rank structure, national strategy and professional development through national occupational standards supported by the College of Policing.